3-D Printing: GIA Equips Students for a ‘Technology Revolution’

-“Something remarkable happened to jewelry design and manufacturing in the past few years,” he says.
-“It underwent a technology revolution powered by Computer-Aided Design (CAD) software and Computer-Aided Manufacturing (CAM) hardware, such as 3-D printers.”It’s [3D printing] the way the industry is going and it’s what every company wants, from huge manufacturers to the mom-and-pop stores.
+“Something remarkable has happened to jewellery design and manufacturing in the past few years,” he says.
+“It has undergone a technology revolution powered by Computer-Aided Design (CAD) software and Computer-Aided Manufacturing (CAM) hardware, such as 3-D printers.”It’s [3D printing] the way the industry is going and it’s what every company wants, from huge manufacturers to small independent stores.

 “If you think of it as starting with a big block of something and whittling away until what you want is revealed – like Michelangelo looking at that marble and seeing what is living inside of it – that’s subtractive manufacturing,” he says.

-“These layers are down to 30 microns thick, typically,” Magee says.
-“That’s 3/100ths of a millimeter, for perspective.”
+“These layers are less than 30 microns thick, typically,” Magee says.
+“That’s 3/100ths of a millimetre, for perspective.”

 The 3-D printers, a type of CAM hardware, use additive technology to print objects like chains or mesh directly into 18K gold.